 Don't be scared by the action-packed beginning.
-Everything will be taught to you before you are required to know how to do it.
+Everything will be taught to a recruit before he or she is required to know how to do it.

 Training begins

 In the lessons during the first days you will be taught e.g. the rights and obligations and behaviour of a soldier, the command authority of superior and subordinate as well as the basics of national defence.